 Better Humidity Control

 One of the most common wintertime complaints is dry air inside the home.
-Many furnaces are likely to dry out the air during the heating process, causing irritation of the skin, eyes, nose, and mouth.
+Many furnaces are likely to dry out the air during the heating process, leading to irritation of the skin, eyes, nose, and mouth.
 If your furnace work with a humidifier to sustain a comfortable level of humidity throughout the winter, your system requires regular cleaning and maintenance as well.
 If your humidifier becomes clogged, dirty, or damaged, it won’t function properly and you’ll be left with dry air inside your home.
 Speak with your HVAC service professional during your furnace tune-up about checking and cleaning your humidifier as well.
-In a lot of cases, your humidifier’s water source may need to be turned on, as it can be turned off during the summer when added humidity is unnecessary.
+In a lot of cases, your humidifier’s water source may need to be turned on, as it might be turned off during the summer when added humidity is not needed.
 Making certain your humidifier is maintained right along with your heating system will boost your indoor comfort levels during the heating season.

-You and your family deserve a safe, healthy, and comfortable home.
+You and your family deserve a healthy, safe and comfortable home.
 Learn how your HVAC system affects indoor comfort by browsing a number of other articles we have on our blog.
 If you need HVAC service or professional advice with regard to heating and cooling in your home, give us a call at 210-404-4233 or schedule an appointment online.